SAP-samples/teched2022-AD182/README.md

 ## Overview

-This session introduces attendees how to use SAP Process Automation capabilities to build and manage workflow, decision, RPA bot and visibility with low-code/no-code application development workbench.
+This session introduces attendees how to use SAP Build Process Automation capabilities to build and manage workflow, decision, RPA bot and visibility with low-code/no-code application development workbench.
 Experience the ease and speed of single comprehensive, no-code tool combining the capabilities of workflow management and robotic process automation (RPA).

 In this workshop, you will:
 - create process using new process builder